canjs/canjs/guides/getting-started-tutorial/app-state.md

 </button>
 ```

-We've removed the DOM code from our View Model, and are now working directly
+We've removed the DOM code from our View Model and are now working directly
 with the application.
 In addition, we added code that would show and hide the content
 of the can.Component to our ViewModel.
 We need to update our view template to reflect these
 changes.
 In the same file (`restaurant_list.stache`), update the select dropdown